afrihub/AfriCoin-GUI/compile-guide.md

 * CMake 3.9.5 (Link: https://cmake.org/)
 * Boost with MSVC 14.1 Support (Link: https://studiofreya.com/2017/04/23/building-boost-1-64-with-visual-studio-2017/)
 * Git CLI (Link: https://desktop.github.com/)
+* QT 5.5+ (With MSVC, you can use lower versions aslong as the extensions are correct)

 Remeber to include the necessary paths for Command Prompt.